One is the loneliest, number, one is the loneliest number, one is the loneliest number that you’ll ever do

-She is living through the separation of war.
+She was living through the separation of war.
 The hiding, the running, the whispers, the long trips in the middle of the night to avoid suspicion.
-It was cold, it was always cold.
+It was cold; it was always cold.

-So on they went, trying to get to a safe place.
+So on they traveled, trying to get to a safe place.
 Was there such a haven?
 Would they make it in time?

-Our friend and her family end up in the camp at Novaky.
-She is one of the fortunate, she does make it out, (her parents do not), and she lives to tell about it.
+Our friend and her family ended up in the camp at Novaky.
+She was one of the fortunate, she did make it out, (her parents did not), and she lived to tell about it.

-And tell about it she does!
-She married the doctor from the concentration camp and they begin a new life together in the U.S. She turns her loneliness into a triumph over the death that tried to take her, and fought back by telling her story and the story of millions of others.
+And tell about it she did!
+She married the doctor from the concentration camp and they began a new life together in the U.S. She turned her loneliness into a triumph over the death that tried to take her, and fought back by telling her story and the story of millions of others.

 One doesn’t have to be lonely forever.

 (This is a true story.
-I was privileged to meet this gracious lady before she passed away just a couple of years ago.
+I was privileged to meet this gracious lady, Erika Mandler, before she passed away several years ago.
+A book and a play were both made of her life.
 Both of the pictures below were taken in 2012 when I was in Poland and visited Auschwitz and Berkinau Concentration Camps.
 May we never forget.)

 Thank you for this story!